FerretDB/FerretDB/website/blog/2022-05-16-using-cla-assistant-with-ferretdb.md

 docker build --tag cla-assistant-local .
 ```

-That will produce a Docker image with tag “_cla-assistant-local:latest_” that you could see in the “_docker ls_” output.
+That will produce a Docker image with tag "_cla-assistant-local:latest_" that you could see in the "_docker ls_" output.

 Next, we will need to register an OAuth App [there](https://github.com/settings/developers) that will be used by CLA Assistant to receive webhooks from pull requests: